 The MockService functionality in SoapUI is a simple way to quickly get a working simulation of your Web Service up and running in seconds.
 Even better, you can secure it with SSL to be sure your client handles this correctly.
 Check out this mini-tutorial to get going.

-Create a new soapUI Project for the Currency Converter WSDL available at http://www.webservicex.net/CurrencyConvertor.asmx?WSDL.
-In the "New Project" dialog be sure to select the "Generate Web Service Simulation" option:
+Create a new SoapUI Project by using the Currency Converter WSDL available at the following URL:

-Now go back to your request and edit the endpoint to use https instead:
+Go to your request and edit the endpoint to use the HTTPS protocol: